gwpy/gwpy/docs/getting_started.rst

 The :mod:`gwpy.data` module provides objects that represent the basic data products from a time-domain instrument, namely the :class:`~gwpy.data.series.TimeSeries`, :class:`~gwpy.data.series.Spectrum`, and :class:`~gwpy.data.series.Spectrogram`.

-All data channels recorded by the instrument are stored in :class:`~gwpy.data.series.TimeSeries` within Gravitational Wave Frame (GWF) files.
+All data channels recorded by the instrument are stored in :class:`~gwpy.data.series.TimeSeries<test>` within Gravitational Wave Frame (GWF) files.
 If you wanted to read data from a GWF file for a given data channel, you can import the :class:`~gwpy.data.series.TimeSeries` object and fill it with data::

     >>> from gwpy.data import TimeSeries